Peter Cushing: Non-Hammer film work

 Although best known for his Hammer performances from the 1950s to the 1970s, Cushing worked in a variety of other roles during this time, and actively sought roles outside the horror genre to diversify his work.
 In an interview published in ABC Film Review in November 1964, Cushing stated, "People look at me as if I were some sort of monster, but I can't think why.
 In my macabre pictures, I have either been a monster-maker or a monster-destroyer, but never a monster.
 Actually, I'm a gentle fellow.
 Never harmed a fly.
 I love animals, and when I'm in the country I'm a keen bird-watcher."
 In an interview published in 1966, he added, "I do get terribly tired with the neighbourhood kids telling me 'My mum says she wouldn't want to meet you in a dark alley'."
 He continued to perform in occasional stage productions, such as Robert E. MacEnroe's The Silver Whistle at Westminster's Duchess Theatre in 1956.
-Around the same time, he appeared in the film Alexander the Great (1956) as the Athenian General Memnon of Rhodes.
-In 1959, Cushing originally planned to appear in the lead role of William Fairchild's play The Sound of Murder, while shooting a film at the same time.
+Around the same time he appeared in the film Alexander the Great (1956) as the Athenian General Memnon of Rhodes.
+In 1959 Cushing originally planned to appear in the lead role of William Fairchild's play The Sound of Murder, while shooting a film at the same time.
 The hectic schedule became overbearing for Cushing, who had to drop out of the play and resolved to never again attempt a film and play simultaneously.

 He appeared in the biographical epic film John Paul Jones (1959), in which Robert Stack played the title role of the American naval fighter in the American Revolutionary War.
 Cushing became very ill with dysentery during filming and lost a considerable amount of weight as a result.
 Cushing played Robert Knox in The Flesh and the Fiends (1960), based on the true story of the doctor who purchased human corpses for research from the serial killer duo Burke and Hare.
 Cushing had previously stated Knox was one of his role models in developing his portrayal of Baron Frankenstein.
 The film was called Mania in its American release.
 Cushing appeared in several films released in 1961, including Fury at Smugglers' Bay, an adventure film about pirates scavenging ships off the English coastline; The Hellfire Club, where he played a lawyer helping a young man expose a cult; and The Naked Edge, a British-American thriller about a woman who suspects her husband framed another man for murder.
 The latter film starred Deborah Kerr, Cushing's co-star from The End of the Affair, and Gary Cooper, one of Cushing's favourite actors.
-In 1965, Cushing appeared in the Ben Travers farce play Thark at Westminster's Garrick Theatre.
+In 1965 Cushing appeared in the Ben Travers farce play Thark at Garrick Theatre in Westminster.
 It was his final stage performance for a decade, but he continued to stay active in film and television during this period.